 The $8 Billion Market Segment Generating One-Third of Auction Value

-The clearest evidence of mid-market importance comes from the 2025 Deloitte Private & ArtTactic Art & Finance Report, which Maddox Gallery’s mid-market analysis summarizes with striking precision.
+The clearest evidence of mid-market importance comes from the 2026 Deloitte Private and ArtTactic Art and Finance Report, which Maddox Gallery’s mid-market analysis summarizes with striking precision.

-Works priced between $50,000 and $1 million generated approximately $8 billion in auction sales during 2024, representing roughly one-third of total auction value.
-What makes this concentration remarkable is that those sales came from just 4% of lots offered, meaning a very small slice of works proved responsible for a disproportionately large share of value creation.
+Works priced between $50,000 and $1 million generated approximately $8 billion in auction sales during 2024, accounting for roughly one-third of total auction value.
+What makes that concentration remarkable is that those sales came from just 4% of lots offered.
+A very small slice of works proved responsible for a disproportionately large share of value creation.

-Breaking down the mathematics reveals the segment’s unusual efficiency.
+Break down the mathematics and the segment’s unusual efficiency becomes hard to ignore.
 Only about 16,000 of the 400,000 artworks sold at auction in 2024 fell into the $50,000 to $1 million range, yet they still accounted for nearly one-third of all auction turnover globally.

-That efficiency ratio, 4% of volume generating 33% of value, represents pricing power and genuine scarcity that the trophy market increasingly struggles to demonstrate despite far higher absolute prices.
+That efficiency ratio, where 4% of volume drives 33% of value, points to genuine pricing power and scarcity that the trophy market increasingly struggles to demonstrate despite far higher absolute prices.

 When you layer these auction figures onto broader market totals showing $57.5 billion in global art sales for 2024, the mid-market’s structural importance becomes undeniable.
 Mid-market auctions alone at roughly $8 billion already form a major pillar of the trade, comparable in scale to entire national art markets or specialized collecting categories.